hacks-guide/Guide_Wii/docs/faq.md

 :::

-::: details Wilbrand or Letterbomb
+### Wilbrand or Letterbomb

-:: details The hacked letter does not appear in the Wii Message Board.
+::: details The hacked letter does not appear in the Wii Message Board.
 * Ensure the date on your Wii is correct, otherwise you might be unable to find the letter.

 * In some cases, you may need to check the messages for tomorrow or yesterday for the letter to show up.